naclomi/containers-tutorial/03-deploying-containers.md

 Now we're ready to run a container that connects to it.

-We connect the file share when we run the `az create` command.
+We connect the file share when we run the `az container create` command.
 We'll need to add a few extra flags:

 - `--azure-file-volume-account-name [NAME]`
   The name of the storage account we created